CLAIMS ADJUSTMENT QUESTIONS AND ANSWERS

 Q: Does Harris Claims Services Adjust Claims For Business Owners Also?

 Q: Why Am I Having A Hard Time Understanding The Clauses And Language Of The Insurance Policy?
-Are They All Complicated?
+Are They All this Complicated?

 Q: Will My Recovery Make Up The Cost Of Your Fees?